atrotter0/wiki-clone/README.md

 ## Setup/Installation Requirements

 1. Clone the repo
-1. Make some commits
+1. Make a new branch
-1. Push your changes
+1. Commit and push your changes
 1. Create a PR

-### License
+## License

 This software is licensed under the MIT license.